py2ai/py2ai.github.io/_posts/2024-05-30-Make-a-Word-Game.md

 ---
+description: In this tutorial, we'll create a simple word game inspired by Scrabble that you can play via the command line.
+The game will allow two players to take turns ...
+featured-img: 26072022-python-logo
+keywords:
+- Python
+- Scrabble
+- word game
+- game development
+- command line game
+- PyDictionary
 layout: post
+mathjax: true
+tags:
+- Python
+- Scrabble
+- word game
+- game development
+- tutorial
 title: Let's build a simple "word game inspired by Scrabble"
-mathjax: true
-featured-img: 26072022-python-logo
-description:  make a scrabble game in python
-keywords: ["Python", "Scrabble", "word game", "game development", "command line game", "PyDictionary"]
-tags: ["Python", "Scrabble", "word game", "game development", "tutorial"]
 ---

 In this tutorial, we'll create a simple word game inspired by Scrabble that you can play via the command line.
 The game will allow two players to take turns forming words from a set of randomly chosen letters.
 The goal is to score the highest points by creating valid words.

 # Step 1: Setting Up the Environment
 First, ensure you have Python installed on your machine.
 You can download Python from python.org.

-# Step 2: Importing Necessary Libraries
+## Step 2: Importing Necessary Libraries
 We will use the random library to generate random letters and string to access a list of alphabets.

 {% include codeHeader.html %}